Healthspan, Life Extension and Longevity Company Investment Opportunities

 - AgeX Therapeutics (NASDAQ: AGE)

-- Leader in high purity induced pluripotent stem cells (IPS) to restore organ function or grow replacement organs.
+- AgeX claimed leadership in high purity induced pluripotent stem cells (IPS) to restore organ function or grow replacement organs.

 - IPS can be re-differentiated into human tissue types.
 Non-pure IPS have minority of cells in undifferentiated stage or differentiated in the wrong direction.

-- Can repair organs by eliminating cells in a damaged state and then restore using AgeX IPS in-situ (in the body).
+- Believed they could repair organs by eliminating cells in a damaged state and then restore using AgeX IPS in-situ (in the body).

 - 400+ patents and patent applications worldwide for pluripotency therapeutics.

-- AGEX-BAT1 to correct metabolic imbalances in aging including to reverse age-related changes in metabolism, especially those who suffer from obesity and Type 2 diabetes.
+- BAT1 to correct metabolic imbalances in aging including to reverse age-related changes in metabolism, especially those who suffer from obesity and Type 2 diabetes.

 - Amarin (NASDAQ:AMRN)

 - Provide Vascepa (USA) / Vaskepa (EU brand name) for icosapent ethyl, the active ingredient in fish oil.
 They have no other products.